angelomelonas/grpc-spring-boot-vue-chat/README.md

     $ docker build -t helloworld/envoy -f ./envoy.Dockerfile .
     $ docker run -d -p 8080:8080 --network=host helloworld/envoy

+#### Note
-**NOTE**: This project is configured for Windows by default.
+This project is configured for Windows by default.
 To run Envoy on Unix, change the following line in the `envoy.yaml` file

     hosts: [{ socket_address: { address: host.docker.internal, port_value: 9090 }}]
 to